DIY Whitewash Dresser

 To finish it up, I added these cute little dark knobs to contrast the light raw wood look.
 And to accent the dark stain that I intentionally left in the details.
 These DIY leather pulls would be super cute on this makeover too.

-If you want more amazing furniture makeover ideas, check out this post for a bunch of really cool ways to give your old furniture a makeover, making your home feel brand new!
+If you want more furniture makeover ideas, check out this post for a bunch of really cool ways to give your old furniture a makeover, making your home feel brand new!
+For budget friendly dresser makeovers, here’s our list of refurbished dresser ideas.

 full shot of whitewashed dresser